 Workspace > Project > Test series > Test run

-Raw test runs (i.e., unimported) are represented by a blue cube icon.
+Raw test runs (for example, unimported) are represented by a blue cube icon.
 Test runs that you've added to Analyzer show as green cubes.
 In addition, the test run displays the date and time that the test run took place, as well as how long ago it was.
 If you select a test run in the tree, the center pane in the bottom half of the Test Run Browser shows you additional information about the test run.

 Use the Test Run Browser in Eggplant Performance Analyzer to import test run data